Recovering a time-homogeneous stock price process from perpetual option prices: Constructing time-homogeneous processes as time changes of Brownian motion

-In this section we extend the construction in Rogers and Williams~\cite[Section V.47]{R+W2} of martingale diffusions as time-changes of Brownian motion, see also It\^{o} and McKean~\cite[Section 5.1]{I+M}.
-The difference from the classical setting is that the processes defined below may have `sticky' points and may jump over intervals.
-Since diffusions by definition are continuous, the resulting processes are not diffusions, but one might think of them as `extended diffusions', and they are `as continuous as possible'.
+In this section we extend the construction in Rogers and Williams~\cite{RW2}, Section V.47, of martingale diffusions as time changes of Brownian motion; see also It\^{o} and McKean~\cite{IM}, Section 5.1.
+The difference from the classical setting is that the processes defined below may have ``sticky'' points and may jump over intervals.
+Since diffusions are continuous by definition, the resulting processes are not diffusions, but one might think of them as ``generalized diffusions'' (\cite{Kotani}, or ``gap diffusions'' \cite{Knight}), and they are ``as continuous as possible.''